processing/p5.js/developer_docs/custom_p5_build.md

 npm run grunt combineModules:module_x:module_y
 ```

 Here, `module_n` refers to the name of the module which you want to select.
 Multiple modules must be passed as shown above.
-Also, these modules must have the same name is their folders in `/src` directory to work correctly.
+Also, these modules must have the same name as their folders in `/src` directory to work correctly.
 While `core` is included by default, `core/shape` needs to be included for shapes like line() and other core features to work.

 ## Example